Smash the Control Machine: Background

-The album's title is a quote taken from William S. Burroughs' Dead CIty Radio.
+The album's title is a quote taken from William S. Burroughs' Dead City Radio.

 Recording

 It was produced by Ulrich Wild, who had worked in the past with Dethklok and Static-X. Wild and Otep worked in the studio "12 to 14 hours a day, 6 days a week."
 Unlike previous Otep albums, Smash the Control Machine was written and recorded at the same time; "writing in the mornings, recording in the evenings, scrutinizing in the afternoons".
 The album's recording process was livestreamed via Ustream.
 While it was originally done with the audio muted in order to prevent the album's songs from leaking, Otep eventually used it to do small in-studio shows before the band started touring.
+Recording lasted two months, and was finsihed at the end of June 2009.

 Songs

-Rise, Rebel, Resist

-Otep described the song to be about "human rights, civil rights, and about justice and fairness in [The US]".